aaront999/Phishing-Email-Campaign-Investigations/Fake Job Listing$.md

 https://docs.google.com/document/d/1qcuVk0nxRIwV5G5QM67-85SDaLe_3rPxoiWKVDoMEzQ/edit?tab=t.0#heading=h.tin35chbc89x
 #

-1. Initially, I was excited, thinking a recruiter had gotten back to me.
+1. Initially, I was excited, thinking a recruiter had gotten back to me for a role I applied to.
 However, as I read through the email, my instincts kicked in, and something felt off about the job listing.
 The first thing I noticed was that the email was titled "Fwd: [message]," but there was no sign of a conversation thread, only the sender and me.
 This raised a red flag—if the email had been forwarded, I should have seen the full chain of conversation.
 I also realized I did not recall ever speaking with a Vijay Kiran, which prompted me to immediately dig deeper-for fun.

 ![1 1](https://github.com/user-attachments/assets/296a8064-4d7b-4304-a45f-d23615455680)
 ![1](https://github.com/user-attachments/assets/5ae09ac3-fb3f-4a88-8641-d217c2a03b4f)